 Wind on Helicopter Performance

-To gain an understanding of how wind effects the helicopter we have to look at the movement of air at an aerodynamic level.
+To gain an understanding of how wind affects the helicopter we have to look at the movement of air at an aerodynamic level.

 Aerodynamics on a Helicopter Main Rotor